Turner syndrome: Sensory

 Hearing loss is common in Turner syndrome.
-Though at birth hearing is generally normal, chronic middle ear problems are frequent throughout childhood, which can cause permanent conductive hearing loss.
-In adulthood, sensorineural hearing loss occurs more often than in 46,XX women and at younger ages; though differing thresholds of hearing loss make it difficult to compare between studies, younger adult women with Turner syndrome are routinely found to have disproportionate rates of hearing issues, with sometimes up to half of women in their 20s and 30s having poor hearing.
+Though at birth hearing is normal with good hearing abilities, chronic middle ear infections are frequent throughout childhood, which can cause permanent conductive hearing loss or deafness.
+In adulthood, sensorineural hearing loss occurs more often than in 46,XX women and at younger ages; though differing thresholds of hearing loss make it difficult to compare between studies, younger adult women with Turner syndrome are routinely found to have disproportionate rates of hearing issues, with sometimes up to half of women in their 20s and 30s having difficulty hearing well.
 This hearing loss is progressive; at the age of 40, women with Turner syndrome have equivalent hearing loss to 46,XX women aged 60, on average.
 Cohort studies imply hearing loss may be more common in women who also have metabolic syndrome.
 The high prevalence of sensorineural hearing loss in Turner syndrome appears to be related to SHOX deficiency.

 Ocular and visual disorders are also increased in prevalence in Turner syndrome.
 More than half of individuals with Turner syndrome have some form of eye disorder.
-This may be a consequence of shared genes on the X chromosome in both eye and ovary development.
+This may be a consequence of shared genes on the X chromosome in both visual and ovarian development.
 Nearly half of cases have hyperopia or myopia, usually mild.
 Strabismus, or misalignment of the eye, occurs in around one-fifth to one-third of girls with Turner syndrome.
 As with strabismus outside the Turner's context, it may be treated with glasses, patching, or surgical correction.
 Esotropia, where the eye turns inwards, is more common than exotropia, where it turns outwards.
 Ptosis, or a drooping eyelid, is a common facial manifestation of Turner syndrome; it usually has no appreciable impact on vision, but severe cases may limit visual range and require surgical correction.
-The rate of red-green colourblindness in Turner syndrome is 8%, the same as in men.
+The rate of red-green colourblindness in Turner syndrome is 8%, the same as in XY males.
 This is due to red-green colourblindness being an X-linked recessive condition; in people with a single X chromosome, whether normal males or Turner females, only a single mutated X is necessary for symptoms.
 Red-green colourblindness may be underdiagnosed in the Turner context, as the rarity of the condition in females reduces the likelihood of screening, and practitioners may not connect that the karyotype of Turner syndrome increases the risk from the female baseline.